IAMGOLD Corporation (IAG) Shares Plummet Below 1-Year High

 IAG’s Market Performance

-The stock of IAMGOLD Corporation (IAG) has seen a 1.45% increase in the past week, with a -2.10% drop in the past month, and a 25.00% gain in the past quarter.
-The volatility ratio for the week is 3.92%, and the volatility levels for the past 30 days are at 4.32% for IAG.
-The simple moving average for the last 20 days is -7.21% for IAG stock, with a simple moving average of 32.25% for the last 200 days.
+The stock of IAMGOLD Corporation (IAG) has seen a -3.64% decrease in the past week, with a -7.02% drop in the past month, and a 16.74% gain in the past quarter.
+The volatility ratio for the week is 4.22%, and the volatility levels for the past 30 days are at 4.48% for IAG.
+The simple moving average for the last 20 days is -11.52% for IAG stock, with a simple moving average of 23.98% for the last 200 days.

-During the last 5 trading sessions, IAG rose by +1.45%, which changed the moving average for the period of 200-days by +107.41% in comparison to the 20-day moving average, which settled at $3.01.
-In addition, IAMGOLD Corporation saw 8.53% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, IAG fell by -3.64%, which changed the moving average for the period of 200-days by +84.03% in comparison to the 20-day moving average, which settled at $2.98.
+In addition, IAMGOLD Corporation saw 2.71% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for IAG